yenyang/BetterBulldozer/BetterBulldozer/LongDescription.md

 ## Translations
 I am looking for volunteers to help translate the mod into the other languages.
 For those interested please discuss the translation project in the discord link.
 CSL2:CODEMODS -> mods-wip -> Better Bulldozer: Translations.
 CrowdIn Link available there or here.
-The mod is fully or partially translated into: Chinese Simplified, German, Korean, Polish, Spanish, Chinese Traditional, French, Italian, Brazilian Portuguese and Russian.
+The mod is fully or partially translated into: Chinese Simplified, German, Korean, Polish, Spanish, Chinese Traditional, French, Italian, Brazilian Portuguese, Russian, and Portuguese.

+## Supplemental Mods
+European Portuguese Localization (Only needed for European Portuguese Translations)

 # Detailed Description
 * Remove Moving Objects and Cims Tool Mode that allows you to use the bulldozer on moving objects such as vehicles or cims including broken, stuck, and vehicles placed by the player.
 Use radius selection to remove any that you cannot target with single selection.